 Used Car: 2009 Lincoln MKZ Review

-The highly-ranked 2009 Lincoln MKZ is an upscale midsize car that has a spacious cabin with a large trunk, and comes with great safety scores and a best-in-class reliability rating.
+The highly-ranked 2009 Lincoln MKZ is an upscale midsize car that has a spacious cabin with a large trunk, and comes with great safety scores.
 Keep in mind that it’s not a sport sedan, so those looking for driving excitement may be bored with the MKZ.

 The 2009 Lincoln MKZ is ranked: